handsontable/handsontable/docs/content/guides/columns/column-filter.md

 ## Server-side filtering

-You can use Handsontable's user interface to make filtering intuitive for less technical end users, but decide to perform the actual filtering on the server.
+You can decide to use Handsontable as an intuitive filtering interface, but perform the actual filtering on the server.

 To help you with that, Handsontable's [`beforeFilter()`](@/api/hooks.md#beforefilter) hook allows you to: